 In order to accomplish long-range and environmentally sound mosquito control, MCMC employs an Integrated Pest Management (IPM) approach.
 This program incorporates many pest control methods including vector surveillance, breeding source prevention and reduction, biological and chemical control, and public education.
 With an IPM strategy, control efforts focus primarily on the immature, water-borne stages of the mosquito.
 The immature stages are generally confined to an aquatic microhabitat and are easier to treat since they cannot escape control measures.

 The agency also conducts year round water management and source reduction projects that eliminate standing water.
-MCMC has adopted strategies, in accordance with New Jersey Department of Environmental Protection’s Best Management Practices (BMP), to reduce mosquito-breeding habitat by physically managing water's flow.
-This can range from removing logjams and blocks from a waterway, cleaning of detention basins to ensure proper drainage, stream clearance and environmentally friendly beaver management.
+MCMC has adopted strategies, in accordance with New Jersey Department of Environmental Protection’s Best Management Practices (BMP), to reduce mosquito-breeding habitat by physically managing water flow.
+This can range from removing logjams and blocks from a waterway, cleaning of detention basins to ensure proper drainage, stream clearance, and environmentally-friendly beaver management.
 Although most water management activities are conducted during the winter in preparation for the approaching season, management is also undertaken as needed during the summer season.
-Tire collections and removal have also been incorporated to reduce habitat areas for container breeding mosquitoes.
+Tire removal has also been incorporated to eliminate another potential mosquito habitat.

 What pesticides are used to control mosquitoes in Mercer County?

 The majority of the pesticides used are products to control mosquito larvae in the water.
 However, it is sometimes necessary to use pesticides to control adult mosquitoes.
 For more information regarding the specific pesticides used, how to avoid exposure and general symptoms of exposure, please refer to the accompanying NJ Department of Environmental Protection approved Fact Sheets.

 Where can I find more specific information on mosquito spraying in Mercer County and how will I be notified of the spraying?